BAE-Systems-HAIKU/HAIKU/docs/analyses.md

 2. **Forecasting robustness**: Do the new measurements increase the robustness of the modeling forecast to perturbations in the initial conditions or model parameters?
 3. **Tipping point accuracy**: Do the new measurements increase the accuracy of the magnitude and timing of a forecasted tipping point?
 4. **Tipping point robustness**: Do the new measurements increase the robustness of the magnitude and timing of a forecasted tipping point to perturbations in the initial conditions or model parameters?
-5. **Causal Robustness**: Do the new measurements significantly alter the causal links discovered between climate variables of interest when comparing different FKPM?
+5. **Causal Robustness**: Do the new measurements significantly alter the causal links discovered between climate variables of interest when comparing different FKPMs?

 These Value of New Data analyses can then be compared with the expected cost of obtaining additional measurements or reducing uncertainty on existing measurements.
 This is a necessary capability to properly determine how best to invest funds in climate research.